Johannesburg, South Africa

 Obi Ugochuku is Adviser to the Nigeria Minister for Environment on Climate Finance.
 In this role Mr Ugochuku is responsible for driving the policy, strategy, and interagency dialogue needed for implementation of the Federal Government of Nigeria’s N150billion (USD414m) Green Bond program.
 Obi has several years of international development experience, starting out in Washington DC with the International Finance Corporation’s (IFC), Asia Capital Markets team.
 He had additional stints in the Africa Departments Eastern and Southern Africa unit where he managed a portfolio of fast moving commercial goods companies of over USD70m.
 He also worked for the SME team in the same region supervising a portfolio of USD30m.
 He was subsequently financial officer, for over five years, for the Global Environment Facility (GEF), at USD2.6 billion the World Bank’s largest trust fund at the time.
 As a World Bank secondee to a DfID program in Abuja, he was SEEDS Adviser to the State and Local Government Program (SLGP).
 He has also provided advisory support to the World Banks Finance and Private Sector Development (FPD) Team on project Environment & Social Performance Standards.
 He has a B Sc in Finance from the University of Nigeria and an MBA (Finance) from Wayne State University in Detroit, Michigan.
 He is an associate member of the Chartered Institute of Stockbrokers, Nigeria.

-Planning and Environmental Consultant, United Nations Environment Programme Finance Initiative
+Property Working Group Coordinator, United Nations Environment Programme Finance Initiative

 Matthew Ulterino is an urban planner and specialist in green cities and property.
 He is presently the coordinator of the UNEP Finance Initiative Property Working Group, a collective of 25 global asset managers and asset owners working to deliver enhanced value and returns through improved environmental and social performance measures in their portfolios.
 As a consultant, he has recently completed assignments for the UN-Habitat Energy Efficiency in Buildings in East Africa (EEBEA) initiative, advising on finance instruments for green buildings and distributed renewable energy; and an assessment of policy and finance instruments to increase investment in low-carbon and climate resilient urban infrastructure globally as part of a research team from the London School of Economics’ LSE Cities Institute.